2020–21 Air Force Falcons men's basketball team

 The 2020–21 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2020–21 NCAA Division I men's basketball season.
-The Falcons, led by head coach Joe Scott in his first-season and fifth overall after coaching at Air Force from 2000 to 2004, played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado as members of the Mountain West Conference.
+The Falcons, led by head coach Joe Scott making his return as head coach after previously coaching at Air Force from 2000 to 2004, played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+Air Force finished 5–20, with a 3–17 record in Mountain West play, finishing in 9th place.
+They lost to UNLV in the first round of the Mountain West conference tournament.

 Previous season

 The Falcons finished the season 12–20, 5–13 in Mountain West play to finish in ninth place.
 They defeated Fresno State in the first round of the Mountain West tournament before losing in the quarterfinals to San Diego State.

 On March 9, 2020, head coach Dave Pilipovich was fired.
 He finished at Air Force with an eight-year record of 110–151.